 Life as a new parent can be overwhelming, which is why we provide support even after your baby has arrived.
-We host a free weekly breastfeeding support group led by one of our international board-certified lactation consultants.
-In addition to mom and baby, support persons are welcome to attend.
+We host free weekly breastfeeding support groups led by one of our international board-certified lactation consultants.
+In addition to mom and baby, female support persons are welcome to attend.

-New moms who attend this support group benefit from:
+New moms who attend these support groups benefit from:

 - Baby scale to track your child's weight as they grow